Employment assignments

 Overseas Chinese nationals holding a Mainland China passport may also apply under one of the categories above, if the applicant (a) has permanent residence overseas (i.e., outside Mainland China, Hong Kong SAR, Macau SAR and Taiwan), and (b) has been residing overseas for at least one year immediately before the submission of the application and the application is submitted from overseas.

-Foreign nationals from Afghanistan, Cuba and the Democratic People's Republic of Korea are not eligible for visas under the TTPS.This scheme allows eligible companies to admit non-local technology talent to undertake research and development (R&D) work in Hong Kong SAR.
+This scheme allows eligible companies to admit non-local technology talent to undertake research and development (R&D) work in Hong Kong SAR.
 Eligible companies must apply for a quota.
-Once allocated with a quota by the Innovation and Technology Commission, the relevant company can apply to sponsor an eligible person for an employment visa/entry permit within the 24-month validity period.
+Once allocated with a quota by the Innovation and Technology Commission, the relevant company can apply to sponsor an eligible person for an employment visa/entry permit within the 36-month validity period.

-The individual must be a full-time employee of the sponsoring company and must also fulfil certain other criteria such as be a degree holder in science, technology, engineering and mathematics (STEM) from a top 100 university for STEM-related subjects and be engaged principally in conducting R&D in certain specified areas.
+The individual must be a full-time employee of the sponsoring company and must also fulfil certain other criteria such as being a degree holder in science, technology, engineering and mathematics (STEM) from a top 100 university for STEM-related subjects and be engaged principally in conducting R&D in certain specified areas.

-Foreign nationals from Afghanistan, Cuba, and the Democratic People's Republic of Korea, are not eligible for visas under the TechTAS.Foreign nationals and Mainland China nationals who have completed a tertiary full-time education through locally accredited programs in Hong Kong SAR (e.g., undergraduate or higher qualification) ("Non-Local Graduates") may remain in or reenter Hong Kong SAR for employment after graduation.
+Foreign nationals and Mainland China nationals who have completed a tertiary full-time education through locally accredited programs in Hong Kong SAR (e.g., undergraduate or higher qualification) ("Non-Local Graduates") may remain in or reenter Hong Kong SAR for employment after graduation.

 Additionally, persons who have completed a tertiary full-time education (e.g., undergraduate or higher qualification) at a higher education institution in the Greater Bay Area, which has been jointly established by universities of Mainland China and Hong Kong SAR in accordance with the Regulations of Mainland China on Chinese-Foreign Cooperation in Running Schools, may also apply to come and work in Hong Kong SAR under the IANG ("GBA Campus Graduates").